 Motor vehicle expenses may be deducted if the vehicle is used to transport tools and materials to the rental property and if the owner personally does the necessary repairs and maintenance to the property.
 A taxpayer who has more than one rental property may deduct expenses in respect of a motor vehicle used for collecting rents, supervising repairs and managing the properties.

 Capital Cost Allowance

 Capital cost allowance may not be used to create or increase a rental loss.
 Furthermore, a taxpayer may not claim capital cost allowance on the cost of land.
 A rental property that costs $50,000 or more must be included in a separate class.
-The most currently used capital cost allowance rates are indicated in Table C6 – Capital Cost Allowance Rates of the Forder – Corporate Taxation and U.S. Federal Tax Rates.
+The most currently used capital cost allowance rates are indicated in the Schedule – Corporate Taxation and U.S. Federal Tax Rates.